Advanced Flight Training

 This rating is a requirement for helicopter pilots working in the areas of fire fighting, search and rescue, and mining and logging.
 Sling load operations are one of the most technically difficult skills to master and require a high level of concentration, so completing this training is guaranteed to increase your flying ability and career prospects.

-We have highly-experienced instructors available to train you for Long Line and Short Line Sling endorsements on a R44 and R66.
+We have highly-experienced instructors available to train you for Long Line and Short Line Sling endorsements.
 Minimum flight time required for this rating is determined by your instructor and dependent on the time it takes you to become proficient in the operation.

 Helicopters equipped with floats of any type require you to have a Fixed Float endorsement.
 You may then apply for a Pop-out endorsement if necessary.
 Minimum flight time required for this rating is dependent on the time it takes for you to reach the safety standards set by CASA.

-This endorsement is required to operate a helicopter with winch equipment installed.
-Minimum flight time required for this rating is dependent on the time it takes for you to reach the safety standards set by CASA.
+This endorsement is required to operate a helicopter with winch equipment and systems installed.
+Minimum flight time required to acquire this rating is dependent on the time it takes for you to reach the safety standards set by CASA.